The 10 Best Nintendo Switch Games

 video play icon

-This wiki has been updated 35 times since it was first published in October of 2017.
+This wiki has been updated 36 times since it was first published in October of 2017.
 The success of a video game console hinges on the quality of its games and the Nintendo Switch has one of the best catalogs on the market.
 Whether a brand new title or the latest entry in one of the company's many timeless franchises, each of these are all incredibly enjoyable selections for gamers of all ages, regardless if you're playing alone or challenging your friends.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. The Legend of Zelda: Breath of the Wild